move-elevator/me_media/README.md

 ### Detail view

 1. Include plugin "m:e Media Center Detail".
-2. If you used the plugin without list view you can select one media center entry in plugin.
+2. If you use the plugin without list view you can select one single media center entry in plugin.
-3. If you used a list view you can select the list page in plugin.
+3. If you use a list view you can select the list page in plugin.

 ## Contact